tamccullough/mubla/README.md

 - change the path in the main.py file to your photos path
 - setup the virtual environment
 - use the command > flask run --host=0.0.0.0 (withrout the host argument it will only be available on the local machine)

+### Success

+If set up as detailed above, you will be able to access the files almost any browser at https://ipaddressofapp:5000/